will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 ```

-Lets break down what happens here into a series of chronological steps:
+Lets break down what happens when this executes into a series of chronological steps:

 1. We define our subscription function.
 2. We create an observable using the subscription function that we defined.